trimstray/nginx-admins-handbook/README.md

 ###### stapxx

-The author of OpenResty created great and simple macro language extensions to SystemTap: [stapxx](https://github.com/openresty/stapxx).
+The author of OpenResty created great and simple macro language extensions to the SystemTap: [stapxx](https://github.com/openresty/stapxx).

 #### Install Nginx on CentOS 7